practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 end
 ```

-5) Each room knows all of its "exits", which are the identifying numbers
+5) Each room knows all of its exits, which consist of
-for its neighbors:
+all neighboring room numbers:

 ```ruby
 it "knows the numbers of all neighboring rooms" do